Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <a name="rcode"></a>

-## R Code and Best Practices
+## 8 R Code and Best Practices

 Everyone has their own coding style and formats.
 There are however some best practice guidelines that _Bioconductor_ will look for (see [coding style][style]).
 There are also some other key points:

-1. Only contain code that can be distributed under the license specified.
+8.1 Only contain code that can be distributed under the license specified (see also 2.6).

-2. Many common coding and sytax issues are flagged in `R CMD check`, and `BiocCheck()`. (see the `R CMD check` [cheatsheet][] and [BiocCheck][BiocCheck-vignette] vignette.
+8.2 Many common coding and sytax issues are flagged in `R CMD check`, and `BiocCheck()`. (see the `R CMD check` [cheatsheet][] and [BiocCheck][BiocCheck-vignette] vignette.
 Some of the more promenient offenders: